MinisterJohn/Second-Hand-Car-Prediction-Using-Random-Forest-Decision-Tree-Linear-Regression-and-XGBoost/README.md

 [ Create a mapping dictionary to replace categorical values with numerical values]:#
 - Transmission = {'Manual': 0, 'Automatic': 1}

-**Replace the values in the 'Tranmission' column with the numerical representation**
+[Replace the values in the 'Tranmission' column with the numerical representation]: #
 - df['Transmission'] = df['Transmission'].replace(Transmission)

-**Create a mapping dictionary to replace categorical values with numerical values**
+[Create a mapping dictionary to replace categorical values with numerical values ]:#
 - Owner_Type = {'First': 0, 'Second': 1, 'Third': 2, 'Fourth & Above': 3}

-**Replace the values in the 'Tranmission' column with the numerical representation**
+[Replace the values in the 'Tranmission' column with the numerical representation]:#
 - df['Owner_Type'] = df['Owner_Type'].replace(Owner_Type)

-**Create a dataframe with the selected columns**
+[ Create a dataframe with the selected columns]:#
 - new_dataset = df[selected_features]

-new_dataset
+[To print the 'new_dataset']:# new_dataset
 ![image](https://github.com/watchmanfuto/Second-Hand-Car-Prediction-Using-Random-Forest-Decision-Tree-Linear-Regression-and-XGBoost/assets/94996679/6792b672-22e1-4c94-bc5c-9c29034521c9)